Thinking in Fields - A Primer for Implicit Modeling

 Fields can be used to create geometry by extracting the isosurface that passes through all positions in space where the field is equal to zero.

-We will now give a simple example to explain how this works.
+The following simple example explains how this works.

 In 3D Cartesian coordinates, a popular equation for a sphere is